 Now its time to start adding some melody… and if you’re wondering why you have to do so much work before you get to the meaty part of creating the melody, I’ll explain.
 Music is only half of the song (if you are writing for vocals).
 You need lyrics too and it is often easier writing lyrics first and then putting them to music.

 How I like to go about writing a melody is by using the ‘Voice Memos’ feature on my iPhone to record ideas as I play around on my piano.
-Here is an audio clip of me stuffing around with the tango.
-I was just having fun here and getting familiar with rhythms.
-Click the link to hear.

-I like to use Avid Software Sibelius v.
-7 (extremely awesome music notation software) to keep my songwriting nice and neat.
+I like to use Avid Software Sibelius (extremely awesome music notation software) to keep my songwriting nice and neat.
 I used to write all of the notes out by hand but now I am too lazy.
 Sibelius is great because it plays the notes back to you and you can move them around if you want.

 Here was one of my drafts.
 You can see I have only written the first part of the song.
 I haven’t yet decided on a new melody for the next section (i.e. where the song will move to in order to keep things interesting) and so I’ve dumped down some chords I think might work.

-TIP: This soeing written in the key or A minor.
+TIP: This song written in the key or A minor.
 I often change the key once I have decided on a melody to ‘optimize it’ for my vocal range OR because I like the quality of another key.
 Each key has a different mood.
 D Major is the happiest sounding key for example.
 G minor seemed to work for this song.

 Don’t forget to structure your song.
 You can do this as you go or to make things even easier for yourself, I recommend planning things first.
 Its kind of like how you would write an essay.
 You wouldn’t start without a plan.
 Its the same thing for songs.
 Structure gives your song areas you can create repetition (which people need in music) and lays everything out visually so you can see just how much melody you need to create.